lmorgadodacosta/CantoneseWN/README.md

 #### License
 The Cantonese wordnet is released under a Creative Commons Attribution 4.0 International License (CC BY 4.0) and its canonical citation is:
-> Sio, Joanna Ut-Seong, & da Costa, Luis  Morgado.
+> Sio, Joanna Ut-Seong, & Morgado da Costa, Luis.
 (2019).
 Building the Cantonese Wordnet.
 In _Proceedings of the Tenth Global Wordnet Conference_ (GWC 2019), pp. 206-215.
 Wroclaw, Poland.